The Romance of A Boston Art Getaway

 Continuing with the “Arts in Boston” theme, the Royal Sonesta was one of the first hotels in the country (if not the first) to merge lodging with museum.
 That extends to its restaurants.
 So, the casual Art Bar is true to its name.
 Snack on Sweet Potato Tots with Spicy Banana Ketchup, Spicey Oysters, Grass-Fed Burger, and Amaretto Ice Cream Macaroons, while overlooking the Charles River right outside.

-Where to Stay in Boston and Cambridge
+Where to Stay Artsy in Boston

 STAY: Studio Allston Hotel, Allston (a Boston Neighborhood)